joschadutli/BenchmarksWM/README.md

 ## How to install

-Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.1.1.tar.gz` from the command line.
-Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.1.1.tar.gz", repos=NULL)`.
+Download the latest release from the 'releases' directory to your local machine and use `R CMD INSTALL BenchmarksWM_1.1.2.tar.gz` from the command line.
+Or from within R, navigate to the directory containing the downloaded file and use `install.packages("BenchmarksWM_1.1.2.tar.gz", repos=NULL)`.
 Alternatively, use the `devtools` package by running `devtools::install_github("joschadutli/BenchmarksWM/pkg")` from your R or R Studio console.

 ## How to use
 Once installed, type `library(BenchmarksWM)`.
 To see the general documentation of the package, type `?BenchmarksWM`.
 For an overview documentation of the content of the package including the list of benchmarks, type `?benchmarks.overview`.
 From this documentation, you can navigate through all the benchmark sub-category documentations and all dataset documentations.
 For directly accessing the documentation on a particular dataset, type e.g. `?adam15`.
 To view a dataset, type e.g. `View(adam15)`.
 Load datasets with `data(adam15)`.
 To reproduce a figure of a benchmark, use the example code provided in the documentation for that dataset.

 ## Progress

-2019-05-01: Oberauer et al.'s (2018) Benchmark WM1.1 drafted as a proof of principle, and sent out for consultation as package version 0.1.1
+2023-04-14: Small bug fixes.
+Available as package version 1.1.2.

+2023-04-05: Optimized version for launch on Github.
+Available as package version 1.1.1.

+2022-08-10: Added overview datasets to support structure and make compatible with CRAN policies, available as package version 1.1.0.

+2022-04-27: Bug fixes, available as package version 1.0.2.

+2022-04-25: Bug fixes and reproducability increased, available as package version 1.0.1.

 2021-07-21: All datasets collected by Oberauer (2019) converted and documented as package version 1.0.0.
 The documentation of the package is structured similar to Oberauer et al.'s (2018) Benchmark sections.
 To see an overview, open the documentation `?BenchmarksWM-Overview`.

-2022-04-25: Bug fixes and reproducability increased, available as package version 1.0.1.

-2022-04-27: Bug fixes, available as package version 1.0.2.

-2022-08-10: Added overview datasets to support structure and make compatible with CRAN policies, available as package version 1.1.0.

-2023-04-05: Optimized version for launch on Github.
-Available as package version 1.1.1.
+2019-05-01: Oberauer et al.'s (2018) Benchmark WM1.1 drafted as a proof of principle, and sent out for consultation as package version 0.1.1

 ## Repository structure